tanvir-robin/Google-ML-Subject-Segmentation-Flutter/README.md

-#### Subject Segmentation is a Kit for Android provided by Google Machine Learning.
-There is no direct support for the Flutter of that kit.
-Here in this project, I have used the Flutter method channel to implement this.
+#### Subject Segmentation is Kit for Android provided by Google Machine Learning.There is not direct support to flutter of that kit.
+Here in this project, I have used flutter method channel to implement this.

-- Pick any image you want.
+- Pick any Image you want.
-- Press on the "Process Image" button.
+- Press on "Process Image" button.
 - ✨Magic ✨

 ## Features